guix on gentoo howto

 Another useful feature is to get build logs on hydra.
 Say, how did build

-look like on arm
+look like on arm?
+Easy:

 $ guix build --log-file re2c --system=armhf-linux